chaitral3298/blog_frontend/README.md

 # React + Vite
+To Install - npm i

+To run - npm run dev

+To build - npm run build

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.